How to Break In Hiking Boots Without Getting Blisters

 Heel Lock Lacing

-Most hiking boots have an extra eyelet or hook near the ankle specifically for this technique.
-Thread the lace through that top eyelet to create a loop, then cross and thread through the opposite loop before tying.
-This cinches the heel into the boot cup and dramatically reduces up-and-down heel movement.
-Heel movement is the primary cause of heel blisters.
-Locking the heel down costs you nothing and saves you significant pain.
+Most hiking boots have an extra eyelet near the ankle built specifically for this.
+Thread the lace through that top eyelet to create a small loop, then cross and thread through the opposite loop before tying.
+It cinches the heel firmly into the boot cup and dramatically cuts down on up-and-down heel movement — which, for the record, is the primary cause of heel blisters.
+Costs nothing to learn.
+Saves real pain.

 Body Glide or Anti-Chafe Balm

-Apply to the ankle, heel, and any other skin that contacts the boot.
-Body Glide is $9 and looks like a deodorant stick.
-It reduces friction without making your feet slippery inside the boot.
-Useful during the early break-in period when the boot’s interior is still breaking down and slightly abrasive.
+Apply to the ankle, heel, and anywhere skin contacts the boot interior.
+Body Glide runs about $9 and looks exactly like a deodorant stick.
+Reduces friction without making your feet slippery inside the boot — that’s the balance you want.
+Especially useful during the early break-in days when the boot’s interior is still slightly abrasive.

 The Honest Summary

 Breaking in hiking boots takes time you might not feel like you have.
 Do it anyway.
-Three weeks of wearing boots around the house and on short walks is genuinely the most important thing you can do before a serious hike.
+Three weeks of wearing boots around the house and on neighborhood walks is genuinely the most important thing you can do before a serious hike.
+That’s what makes the whole system endearing to us hikers — it’s not complicated, it’s just patience.
 Layer in the right socks, preemptive tape on your known hot spots, and a heel-lock lacing setup, and you’ll arrive at the summit with the same feet you started with.

-The hikers I see limping down trails in August are almost always wearing boots that look brand new.
-That’s not a coincidence.
-Give your boots the time they need, and they’ll take care of you out there.
+The hikers I see limping down trails every August are almost always wearing boots that look brand new.
+Not a coincidence.
+Give your boots the time they need — they’ll take care of you out there.

 Stay in the loop